ist-dsi/tecnico-api/docs/openapi.md

 ## Validating the Config

-Before commiting, you may validate the OpenAPI config by running `npm run validate` in the `openapi` folder.
+Before committing, you may validate the OpenAPI config by running `npm run validate` in the `openapi` folder.

+## Adding the Menu Entry

+To add the menu entry for the OpenAPI documentation, that is, for the static files to be served, you must go to _System Management > Portal Configuration > Manage Menu_.
+Then, click _Install_, search for _FenixEdu API Frontend_ and click _Install Application_.